 The Current State of Regulatory Reporting

 As the list of regulatory challenge grows, banks continue to struggle in their response to regulators.
-Not having a cohesive and comprehensive approach around risk, compliance and finance data has been the main area of discontent.
-The results of this disorganization are cumbersome, siloed processes, data management practices and compliance tactics that:
+Not having a cohesive and comprehensive approach around risk, banks find compliance and finance data has been the main area of discontent.
+The results of this disorganization are cumbersome and siloed processes, data management practices and compliance tactics, which: